vmware-tanzu/velero/site/content/docs/main/api-types/restore.md

             - /bin/ash
             - -c
             - echo -n "DEADFEED" >> /restores/pvc2-vm/deadfeed
+      - exec:
+          # The container name where the hook will be executed.
+Defaults to the first container.
+          # Optional.
+          container: foo
+          # The command that will be executed in the container.
+Required.
+          command:
+          - /bin/bash
+          - -c
+          - "psql < /backup/backup.sql"
+          # How long to wait for a container to become ready.
+This should be long enough for the
+          # container to start plus any preceding hooks in the same container to complete.
+The wait
+          # timeout begins when the container is restored and may require time for the image to pull
+          # and volumes to mount.
+If not set the restore will wait indefinitely.
+Optional.
+          waitTimeout: 5m
+          # How long to wait once execution begins.
+Defaults to 30 seconds.
+Optional.
+          execTimeout: 1m
+          # How to handle execution failures.
+Valid values are `Fail` and `Continue`.
+Defaults to
+          # `Continue`.
+With `Continue` mode, execution failures are logged only.
+With `Fail` mode,
+          # no more restore hooks will be executed in any container in any pod and the status of the
+          # Restore will be `PartiallyFailed`.
+Optional.
+          onError: Continue
 # RestoreStatus captures the current status of a Velero restore.
 Users should not set any data here.
 status:
   # The current phase.
 Valid values are New, FailedValidation, InProgress, Completed, PartiallyFailed, Failed.